EMCLab-Sinica/Tools/README.md

 Tools
 ===

-Tools to assist the development and debug of the Intermittent-OS
+Tools to assist the development and debug of applications or operation systems running on MSP430/MSP432.

 ---